aimeele97/mintclassics_modelcar_inventory_analysis/README.md

 # Project Background

-Mint Classics Company, a retailer of classic model cars and other vehicles, is looking at closing one of their storage facilities.
-To support a data-based business decision, they are looking for suggestions and recommendations for reorganizing or reducing inventory, while still maintaining timely service to their customers.
-For example, they would like to be able to ship a product to a customer within 24 hours of the order being placed.
+Mint Classics Company, a retailer specializing in classic model cars and vehicles, is evaluating the possibility of closing one of its storage facilities.
+To make an informed, data-driven decision, the company seeks insights into how inventory could be reorganized or reduced, while still ensuring timely customer service—specifically, the ability to ship products within 24 hours of an order being placed.

-My task is to conduct an exploratory data analysis (EDA) to investigate if there are any patterns or themes that may influence the reduction or reorganization of inventory in the Mint Classics storage facilities.
+As part of this effort, I was tasked with conducting an exploratory data analysis (EDA) to identify any patterns or trends that could influence decisions around warehouse operations and inventory management.

 Insights and recommendations are provided on the following key areas: